Frequently Asked Questions

 A: Jeff has always had nothing but good things to say about Gloria.
 He has said that her endorsement was one of the main reasons Quepasa because as famous as it did, as fast as it did, in the early years.

-A: Jeff has publicly stated said that he has no idea.
-We are still trying to figure out exactly what “snookered” means!
-If David was meaning to imply that he lost money working with Mobile, that’s absolutely not true.
-Facts and business documents reflect that J-lo’s Dad had made a significant amount of money from Mobile, and never lost, while working for and with Jeff’s businesses, at the time he made the “snookered” statement to the Arizona Republic newspaper.
-And Jeff has not spoken with Mr. Lopez since.
+A: Jeff has publicly stated said that he has no idea what is happening with David now.
+We are still trying to figure out exactly what ended up happening with Mr. Lopez, who has been a good friend of Jeff’s over the years.
+Facts and business documents reflect that J-lo’s Dad had made a significant amount of money working with Jeff’s businesses, and never lost.
+Jeff has not spoken with Mr. Lopez since parting ways with his former group of friends in Arizona.

 Jeff has publicly stated he feels David Lopez, who is a scientologist, might have been coerced to make negative statements.
 Interestingly, an article was published by the website Radar Online, a few months before David made those statements to the Arizona Republic, which stated “Scientology has wrecked Jennifer Lopez’s family, with the cult leaving her father David Lopez flat broke.”
 See: Jennifer Lopez ‘Devastated’ After Dad Gives Fortune To Scientology